ryanfowler/SwiftData/README.md

 ```

 It should be noted that transactions *cannot* be embedded into another transaction or savepoint.

-However, savepoints may be embedded into other savepoints or transactions.
+Unlike transactions, savepoints may be embedded into other savepoints or transactions.

+For more information, see the SQLite documentation for [transactions](http://sqlite.org/lang_transaction.html) and [savepoints](http://www.sqlite.org/lang_savepoint.html).

 =================
 ###Thread Safety

-All SwiftData operations are placed on a serial queue and executed in a FIFO order.
+All SwiftData operations are placed on a custom serial queue and executed in a FIFO order.

-This means that you can access the SQLite database from multiple threads without the need to worry.
+This means that you can access the SQLite database from multiple threads without the need to worry about causing errors.

 ##API Documentation